hydroper/as3parser/docs/working-with-mxml.md

 </s:Application>
 "#;
 let source = CompilationUnit::new(None, text.into(), &CompilerOptions::new());

+// Ignore whitespace chunks in a node list when at least one
+// element appears.
 let ignore_whitespace = true;

 if let Some(document) = ParserFacade::parse_mxml_document(&source, ignore_whitespace) {
     // document: Rc<MxmlDocument>
 }